Wessex Centre for History and Archaeology

 The WCHA is also associated with the Winchester Project, led by Dr Mark Allen.
 The Centre has published the Wessex Historical Databases, a range of CD publications providing high-quality, expertly edited historical data for subjects on the Wessex region.
 Titles:

 - Hampshire and Surrey County Council Elections: 1889 - 1974.
 Edited, with introductory essays by Roger Ottewill

 - Southampton Brokage Book, 1447-48, edited by Winifred Harwood

 - The 1871 Winchester Census, edited by Mark Allen and Tom Beaumont James

 - Sparsholt, 1841 - 1901: A Hampshire village microhistory, edited by Roger Young

 Purchasing Wessex Historical Databases: price £11.75 each; postage and packing free in UK; please add £1.50 for overseas orders.
-Please make cheques in £ sterling payable to Dr Mark Allen, Wessex Historical Databases, Univ. of Winchester, Department of History, Sparkford Road, Winchester SO22 4NR, UK.
+Please make cheques in £ sterling payable to Dr Mark Allen, Wessex Historical Databases, Univ. of Winchester, School of History and Archaeology, Sparkford Road, Winchester SO22 4NR, UK.